The Best High-Iron Foods for Little One's Starting Solids

 • Preventing iron deficiency anaemia, which can affect growth and development.

-As babies move from a milk-only diet to a mixed diet, they require a variety of high iron foods.
+As little one's move from a milk-only diet to a mixed diet, they require a variety of high iron foods.
 Complementary feeding isn’t just about learning textures – it’s about providing enough iron and other essential nutrients to support development.

 Both animal products and plant-based foods can provide iron, but the type and absorption vary.
 Understanding the difference helps parents plan meals confidently.